Skip to main content

 Desktop uploading and managing videos were also important for the full experience.
 I developed the following HTML prototype so we could also gather data regarding how customers would react to a desktop experience when uploading and creating videos.
 Also, it was very useful for developers to take this artifact for front-end coding reference.

 In your Amazon mobile app or browser, search for any product.
-You should see a button to “Upload your video”.
-Tap that button and please submit a video, we would love to see it.
-The launch of the Creator Portal feature has had a positive impact on the video uploading and managing uploaded videos experience.
-On May 2018, we have approximately a total of x,xxx uploaded videos.
-The daily average consists of xxx videos a day.
+You should see a button to "Upload your video".
+The launch of the Creator Portal feature has had a significant positive impact on the video uploading and managing uploaded videos experience, enabling Amazon to scale video content through customer contributions.

 More case studies